lsst-dm/dmtn-249/index.rst

    ``QuantumBackedButler`` will look up datastore records directly in the quantum.

 2. Call ``Datastore.get`` with both the resolved ``DatasetRef`` and the bundle of records, returning the result to the caller.
-   If the datastore requires signed URIs, those will have to be obtained at this stage.

 Because this is a read-only operation, consistency in the presence of failures is not a concern, but this still has a major advantage over the current approach for client-server in particular, as it bundles all http server access into a single call, followed by a direct object-store call, reducing latency and again allowing the Datastore to be a regular ``FileDatastore``.